thirstyape/Easy-Logger/README.md

 - Adding dated folders to text-based logs (ex. /logs/2020/05/01/log.log)
 - Adding dated filenames to text-based logs (ex. /logs/2020-05-01.log)
 - Adding custom column names to SQL based logs
+- Being used as an ILogger implementation for ASP.NET and other API type applications

 This can also be extended to record logs via custom logging endpoints.